devma5/Rhythmix-Music-Generation-Using-LSTM/README.md

 # Rhythmix-Music-Generation-Using-LSTM
-Generation of music using existing MIDI files fed as input to the LSTM network, build using Python and TensorFlow.
+Generation of music using MIDI files fed as input to the LSTM network, build using Python and TensorFlow.

 Rhythmix is an AI-powered music generation system that composes unique piano melodies using deep learning.
 Built with LSTM networks, it processes MIDI data to create original musical patterns.